South Africa's Ramaphosa to address nation over scandal threatening his job - Headlines news and analysis from Global Banking & Finance Review

 The theft raised questions about how Ramaphosa could have acquired so much cash, whether he declared it and why he stuffed it into furniture instead of depositing it at a bank.

-Ramaphosa, a wealthy businessman before he became president in 2018, has said the money was proceeds from the sale of buffaloes.
+Ramaphosa, a wealthy businessman before he became president, has said the money represented proceeds from the sale of buffaloes.
 A central bank investigation found he had not contravened exchange control regulations.

-Political analysts say there is still a long way to go in the impeachment process.
+Analysts say there is still a long way to go in the impeachment process and Ramaphosa would likely survive if it went to a vote in parliament.

 An impeachment vote requires a two-thirds majority to pass and, even though the ANC lost its parliamentary majority in a 2024 election, it still has about 40% of the seats in the National Assembly.